qutip/qutip/qutip/nonmarkov/bofin/docs/intro.rst

 ############

-The HEOM method was originally developed in the context of Physical Chemistry to solve ``exactly'' a quantum system in contact with a bosonic environment, encapsulated in the Hamiltonian
+The HEOM method was originally developed in the context of Physical Chemistry to solve ''exactly'' a quantum system in contact with a bosonic environment, encapsulated in the Hamiltonian

 .. math::